JNicolin/MS3-ReedmakerStudio/README.md

     ```bash
     pip install -r requirements.txt
     ```
-6. **Add a .env file with a secret key in in the root folder**
+6. **Add a .env file with a secret key in the root folder**
     ```bash
     SECRET_KEY="your secret :-)"
     ```
-7. **start the development server**
+7. **Start the development server to validate set-up**
     ```bash
     python3 manage.py runserver
     ```
-8. **Create **pull requests** to suggest your changes**
+8. **Create pull requests to suggest your changes**
     ```
     Thank you!!!!
     ```
 # Credits

-There are so many fantastic people, teams and forums available to help.
-Such a pleasure to be in the developer's community!
-I want to extend a sincere thank you to the follwing in particular:
+There are so many fantastic people, teams and forums available to help in the developer's community!
+I want to extend a sincere thank you to the follwing stars in particular:
 - The Code Institute team with a very useful LMS and good advice
+- Kay @Kay_ci from Code Institute for keeping up contact and pushing me onwards
 - My mentor Simon @Eventyret_mentor for spot on remarks, 100% professional yet very humble approach
-- My Youtube hero @DaveGrayTeachesCode with Django courses and material
+- My new Youtube hero @DaveGrayTeachesCode with Django courses and material